Arctic Wolf - Facts and Adaptations

 Distribution range of the Arctic Wolf

-What are Arctic Wolves like? how do they survive?The Arctic Wolf (also sometimes called the Polar Wolf or White Wolf) is an animal of the far north.
-It lives its whole life above the northern tree line in the Arctic tundra, roaming across North America and Greenland but not extending into mainland Europe or Asia.
+An animal of the far north, living their whole lives above the northern tree line in the Arctic tundra, arctic wolves roam across North America and Greenland though don't extend into mainland Europe or Asia.

-It is a kind of grey wolf, though is no longer thought to be a distinct subspecies, it is the least threatened of all grey wolves and its subspecies populations as they live in isolated regions that rarely bring them into contact or conflict with man.
+It is a kind of grey wolf, though is no longer thought to be a distinct subspecies, it is the least threatened of all grey wolf and subspecies populations as they live in isolated regions that rarely bring them into contact or conflict with man.

 They survive in some of the coldest places on earth, they have a number of anatomical, behavioural and physiological adaptations that allow them to do this successfully.
 Arctic wolves live for around 7 to 10 years in the wild.

 - Small ears to reduce their surface area to volume